-Think about it in this way, If you do not have a proper business plan where your goals and missions are set, tracking improvements or making any adjustments will be difficult.
+Think about it this way, If you have a proper business plan where your goals and missions are set, tracking improvements or making adjustments will be easy.

-That business plan will be like a data source that you can refer to at any time while making important updates to your plan in the future.
+That business plan will be like a data source that you can refer to at any time while making essential updates to your plan in the future.

 It is like a roadmap that will tell you which path you are taking currently and how it has impacted the goal in the present moment.